mcidclan/Way2CitadelLA/README.md

 - **Remote proxies**: must go through dedicated proxies to access secrets, creating a hierarchical trust chain

 ### Guardhouse
-Validation module located alongside the Citadel, allowing all proxies to verify user validity before any action on the Citadel or vault.
+Validation module located alongside the Citadel, allowing dedicated proxies to verify user validity before any action on the Citadel or vault.
+Remote proxies access this validation through their dedicated proxy intermediary, maintaining the hierarchical trust chain.
 This module centralizes revocation status and permissions in real-time.
 In case of failure, no access is possible until restoration.
 A backup entity can be planned for redundancy.

 ### Self-Regenerating Guardhouse
 In case of complete corruption, the Citadel preserves user metadata (ID and access logs).
 A supervised reconstruction process allows an administrator to restart the Guardhouse: users are progressively re-added based on their interactions with the Citadel, with the administrator validating or refusing each reintegration via a monitoring interface.